adamrossnelson/StataIPEDSAll/README.md

 ## 1.1.
 IPEDS Update Cylces (Revised releases)

-Occassionaly IPEDS provides preliminary release datat which is later replaced with revised data.
+Occassionaly IPEDS provides preliminary release data which is later replaced with revised data.
+[They publish information about their schedule](https://surveys.nces.ed.gov/ipeds/ViewContent.aspx?contentId=15).
 IPEDS conventions place "rv" in csv filenames to denote revised data.
 As I am able I update these do files to reference revised data.
 If I'm behind on that send me a note.
 Or branch the project, revise on your own, and submit a pull request.
 For beginners, contact me and I'll help you learn how.

 ## 1.2.
 Table of Contents
 <!-- TOC -->